 Due next class ...
 Writing: (1) Bring an unusual, innovative text to class that fascinates you (something “experimental,” 1 page, copies for everyone in class) (2) Bring a short text or meaningful excerpt from a text that you love (does not have to be “experimental,” 1 page, copies for everyone in class) (3) Do a univocalic “translation” of a short text.
 (4) Write a 20-consonant poem (just going through the consonants once).
 You may revised the one you drafted in class.
 (5) Go to extremes; specifically, rework a previous assignment or idea, from in class or between classes, while changing one aspect of it to be the opposite (according to you) of what it was.
 Reading: All of Eunoia, including the poems beyond the five main chapters.
 Complete a reading of book that allows you to appreciate the sounds, themes, subjects, and lexicon.
 You should understand what the text means and how it is organized and of coruse the basic compositional principles.
 Your focus, and the focus of our discussion, will be the long title poem in five chapters.

 Due next class ...
-Writing: (1) Create a conceptual and/or computer-generated leaflet or chapbook, using no less than one letter-size sheet of paper and no more than two.
-This means producing the text and designing and printing a chapbook.
+Writing: (1) Create a conceptual and/or computer-generated leaflet or chapbook, using one letter-size sheet of paper.
+I suggest a small amount of code, too, but am not giving you a formal limitation, only this material one.
+This means producing the text and designing and printing this booklet.
+Bring at least 2 copies and up to 9 copies to class, to facilitate our discussion of your booklet, so you and I can both have a copy, and in case you would like to offer your booklet to other students, perhaps in trade for theirs.
 (2) Complete a second “probe” — another one-page exploration of what may become your final project.
 This one can be along very similar lines as your first probe, if you were very pleased with the result, or it can be completely different.
 Reading: Poems by Augusto de Campos, all the ones linked there.
 Three untitled poems by Haroldo de Campos, linked there.
 Carnival, the first panel, by Steve McCaffrey.
-Preliminary reading of ARK, which should involve getting at least 2/3 of the way through the book.
+Preliminary reading of ARK, which should involve close reading of the first 1/3 (Foundations).

 Due next class ...
 Writing: (1) Write three concrete/visual poems that are each different sorts of experiments.
 That is, do not develop any “style” or make a systematic set of three poems.
 Try different things.
 (2) Find a concrete/visual poem, or something that you read as one, somewhere — an anthology, a Tumblr, a magazine advertisement — and bring it to class, printed out, along with an idea of why you find it interesting.
 Reading: Catalog to Under Erasure exhibit.
 Downloadable as a PDF from the link.
 “The Aesthetics of Erasure.”
 Online project The Deletionist.
-Complete ARK, returning to the parts of it that you found most compelling to re-read them.
+Next 1/3 of ARK (Spires).

 A small selection of books written by erasure: